Knotweed

 • Can invade and thrive in a variety of habitats with no natural predators or control mechanisms.

-• Japanese and Giant Knotweed have evolved into the Bohemian variety found in North America.
+• Itadori and Giant Knotweed have evolved into the Bohemian variety found in North America.

 • Canes can sprout through 6 inches of concrete or asphalt and will damage roads & foundations to the extent they need to be replaced.